There's good evidence that eating a healthy diet can reduce your risk of:

 Eat at least five portions of fruit and vegetables each day.
 One portion of fruit or vegetables is 80g.
 This is equivalent to:

-- one apple, banana, pear, orange, grapefruit or avocado
+- one apple, banana, pear or orange

 - two kiwi fruits (or a similar sized fruit)